 Dishonesty, whether in tests or daily work, needs no repetition to be considered a serious offense.
-Students caught cheating will face discipline that may result in repeating assignments, repeating an entire class, up to and including suspension from school.
+Students caught cheating will face discipline that may result in repeating assignments, repeating an entire class, and/or suspension from school.

 Students are expected to give their best effort on all state and district standardized tests.
 Students who fail to give their best effort may be prohibited from attending extracurricular activities, school dances, assemblies, and/or school sponsored field trips.